CorainChicago/Cat_Stories/README.md

 - Users can view cat pics
 - Users can view stories for that cat pic
-- Users can create an account
+- Users can create an account  - done
 - Logged in users can write a cat story